JuliaS-L/Repo/working_project/julia_blog/YNAB_files/README.md

-biggest payees in amount & transaction savings/needs/wants categorisation daily report/weekly/monthly for a single cat/cat group
+biggest payees in amount & transaction savings/needs/wants categorisation daily report/weekly/monthly for a single cat/cat group ability to report on a search criteria (hashtag, flag, etc eg for travels

 Line chart for category groups over time